Welcome to Personality Central

 ENFPs also deeply value those people they care for.

-If this happens, hear the ENFP out and apologize if necessary.
+If this happens, hear the ENFP out and apologise if necessary.

 ENFPs love unconventional ideas that bring out human potential, and they enjoy the flexibility and leeway to execute their ideas.

 Give space for the ENFP to try their ideas out.
-Big organizations like Google have already started giving some of its employees space to implement their ideas, and this is something you can emulate.
+Big organisations like Google have already started giving some of its employee’s space to implement their ideas, and this is something you can emulate.

 Allow them to experiment and tinker with ideas without fear that it is against company policy or convention.
 They might just surprise you with their brilliance.